shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 __Sven Haardiek, 2020-01-19__

-[Sentinel 5P](http://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P) is one of [ESA](https://www.esa.int/)'s earth observation satellites developed as part of the [Copernicus](https://www.esa.int/Applications/Observing_the_Earth/Copernicus) program.
+[Sentinel 5P](http://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-5P) is one of [ESA](https://www.esa.int/)'s earth observation satellites that are developed as part of the [Copernicus](https://www.esa.int/Applications/Observing_the_Earth/Copernicus) program.

-It is dedicated to monitor air pollution and use a spectrometer to measure ozone, methane, nitrogen dioxide and other gases in the atmosphere.
+It is dedicated to monitor air quality parameters and provides us with atmospheric concentrations of ozone, methane and nitrogen dioxide among [other](https://sentinel.esa.int/web/sentinel/missions/sentinel-5/data-products) trace gases of the atmosphere.

-I currently work with a small group on a project called [Emissions API](https://emissions-api.org) which is trying to create a web API to make it easier to access the data of Sentinel 5P and its successor [Sentinel 5](https://earth.esa.int/web/guest/missions/esa-future-missions/sentinel-5).
+I am currently working with a small group of developers on a project called [Emissions API](https://emissions-api.org) that has the goal to create a web API to make it easier to access the data of Sentinel 5P and its successor, [Sentinel 5](https://earth.esa.int/web/guest/missions/esa-future-missions/sentinel-5).
-While working we created some small libraries for communicating with the servers of the ESA and for processing the data from the satellite.
+As part of this work we created some lightweight libraries to download data from the servers of the ESA and to process their data products.
-To verify that those libraries are working fine and to understand the data, it is often useful to visualize the results.
+To verify that those libraries are working fine and to get a better understanding of the data, it is often useful to visualize the results.
-So I would like to share some of those plots with you.
+In this post, I would like to share with you how to download the data from the ESA and generate some plot it on a world map.

-At the end we should see something like this
+So, at the end we should look at something like this:

 ![Scatter Plot](images/plotting-sentinel-5p-data/scatter-plot.png)

 ## Preparation

-We are using the [Sentinel-5P Downloader](https://pypi.org/project/sentinel5dl/) to download the data from the ESA and [Sentinel-5 Algorithms](https://pypi.org/project/s5a/) to read and pre-process those data.
+We will be using the [Sentinel-5P Downloader](https://pypi.org/project/sentinel5dl/) to download the data from the ESA and [Sentinel-5 Algorithms](https://pypi.org/project/s5a/) to read and pre-process those data.
+Finally, for plotting we will be using [GeoPandas](http://geopandas.org/) which itself is using [Matplotlib](https://matplotlib.org/) and [Descartes](https://pypi.org/project/descartes/) internally.

-For plotting we are using [GeoPandas](http://geopandas.org/) which is internally using [Matplotlib](https://matplotlib.org/) and [Descartes](https://pypi.org/project/descartes/).
+You can install those dependencies (probably in a virtual environment) like this:
 ```bash
 $ pip install geopandas s5a sentinel5dl matplotlib descartes
 ```

-Now we download the data using the `sentinel5dl` binary.
+Now we can download the data using the `sentinel5dl` binary.

 ```bash
 $ mkdir -p data/S5P_OFFL_L2__NO2____